-Since it is a high risk to expose internal servers to the public internet, a more secure route will be to set up a Virtual Private Network (VPN).
-The company would not have to expose any of its assets to the internet and would not have to worry about external malicious users attacking its assets.
+Since exposing internal servers to the public internet is a high risk, a more secure route will be to set up a Virtual Private Network (VPN).
+The company would not have to expose any of its assets to the internet or worry about external malicious users attacking its assets.

 Is RDP safe without a VPN?

 Many users commonly access their company servers using RDP connections on the Internet.
 It is not safe and not recommended by security experts.
 The security risk with using RDP without VPN is high.

 Exposing RDP over the Internet means 3389/TCP or any other port where the service is running is open to connections.
 Bots and scripts keep scouring the Internet 24x7x365 for such services that could be attacked to identify successful logins.
 Once found, a threat actor may gain direct access to an internal network of a business.
 Therefore, the risk of exposing RDP or using RDP over the internet without security measures is too high and not worth the advantage of working without security measures.

 Once a system is publicly accessible, malicious users will most definitely try to attack the server.
 Even if RDP is up-to-date, there is a chance that some other security vulnerability or flaw may be present in the server.
 If RDP itself is outdated and vulnerabilities like Bluekeep exist, then the entire company’s network will be compromised.

 Best practices and tips for improving RDP security